-During the high-use summer periods (i.e., Memorial Day Weekend through the Labor day weekend) each Allowed User using the Beach and Clubhouse Facilities, including any groups of Allowed Users (regardless of the group's size), should act in a welcoming manner that facilitates the use of the Beach and Clubhouse Facilities by others at the same time - no group should monopolize the facilities or make other Allowed Users feel that their use is subordinate in priority.
+During the high-use summer periods (i.e., Memorial Day Weekend and from June 26th through the Labor day weekend) each Allowed User using the Beach and Clubhouse Facilities, including any groups of Allowed Users (regardless of the group's size), should act in a welcoming manner that facilitates the use of the Beach and Clubhouse Facilities by others at the same time - no group should monopolize the facilities or make other Allowed Users feel that their use is subordinate in priority.

 To enforce these principles, the Board of Directors and the Development's Property Manager have the right to sanction an Owner (or other Allowed User) whose group monopolizes the Rocky Ridge Beach and Clubhouse Facilities in a manner that is inconsistent with these principles.
-Usage of the Beach and Clubhouse Facilities by groups greater than 15 people in size (regardless of the number of Residences in which the groups are occupants) will be particularly scrutinized, though groups larger than 15 times the number of Residences participating in the group will be allowed so long as they meet the other tests (e.g., no monopolization) set forth in this section.
+Usage of the Beach and Clubhouse Facilities by groups greater than 15 people in size (regardless of the number of Residences in which the groups are occupants) will be particularly scrutinized.